authcrunch/authcrunch.github.io/docs/authenticate/ldap/10-ldap.md

 # LDAP Configuration

-It is recommended reading the documentation for Local backend, because it outlines important principles of operation of all backends.
+It is recommended reading the documentation for Local identity store, because it outlines important principles of operation of all identity stores.

-Additionally, the LDAP backend works in conjunction with Local backend.
+Additionally, the LDAP identity store works in conjunction with Local identity store.
 As you will see later, the two can be used together by introducing a dropdown in UI interface to choose local versus LDAP domain authentication.

 ## Configuration Examples

-The reference configuration for the backend is in the following files:
+The reference configuration for the identity store is in the following files:

 * [`assets/conf/ldap/Caddyfile`](https://github.com/greenpau/caddy-auth-docs/blob/main/assets/conf/ldap/Caddyfile):
   Microsoft AD LDAP integration